-Satellite operations
+Satellite and Ground Infrastructure operations

-- The operational procedures for satellite control and payload management cover manoeuvres and configuration changes required in nominal situations as well as in the case of technical emergencies.
+The operational procedures for satellite control and payload management cover manoeuvres and configuration changes required in nominal situations as well as in the case of technical emergencies.
 The controllers are trained and certified in the execution of such procedures which are periodically reviewed and updated.
-Satellite control software is being used and fully validated electronic procedures for station-keeping and other regular operations are being applied across the entire SES fleet. - SES has designed satellite contingency and emergency response process, crisis management systems, supporting infrastructure and tools to address satellite in-orbit anomaly situations at an appropriate management level.
-SES applies industry-standard incident management, escalation, and reporting processes to provide effective and timely support to customers. - SES has adequate satellite control primary and backup capabilities utilising the European and US-based Satellite Operations Centres ('SOCs').
+Satellite control software is being used and fully validated electronic procedures for station-keeping and other regular operations are being applied across the entire SES fleet.

+SES has designed satellite contingency and emergency response process, crisis management systems, supporting infrastructure and tools to address satellite in-orbit anomaly situations at an appropriate management level.
+SES applies industry-standard incident management, escalation, and reporting processes to provide effective and timely support to customers.

+SES has adequate satellite control primary and backup capabilities utilising the European and US-based Satellite Operations Centres ('SOCs').
 SOCs can take over the operations of the other in an emergency with the fail-over procedure being tested regularly.
+SOCs can also be controlled remotely from any other dedicated location via secure internet connection if the situation would require it.
+This is supported by SES's Ground Assets that provide fully independent uplinks and connectivity between SOCs and Satellites.

+A corporate policy dealing with satellite insurance is in place and regularly updated reflecting the SES Board approved insurance structure and approval framework.

+3. CORPORATE GOVERNANCE

+4. CONSOLIDATED FINANCIAL

+8 REMUNERATION

+5 STATEMENTS

+5. SES S.A.
+ANNUAL ACCOUNTS

+6. ADDITIONAL INFORMATION

-SOCs can also be controlled remotely from any other dedicated location via secure internet connection if the situation would require it. - A corporate policy dealing with satellite insurance is in place and regularly updated reflecting the SES Board approved insurance structure and approval framework.
-Most of the launch and in-orbit insurance activities of the group are managed through SES' insurance and reinsurance captive companies based in Luxembourg.
-Both companies are regulated and managed in accordance with the European Solvency II directive and are therefore subject to strict supervision and governance rules detailed in the companies'
+Most of the launch and in-orbit insurance activities of the group are managed through SES's insurance and reinsurance captive companies based in Luxembourg.
+Both companies are regulated and managed in accordance with the European Solvency II directive and are therefore subject to strict supervision and governance rules detailed in the companies' governance manuals.

-Risk Management Structure

-governance manuals.
 'In-orbit Third Party Liability' insurance is placed directly to the market, i.e., not using the captives.

 Such insurance covers all SES in-orbit satellites in compliance with licencing and other regulatory requirements in the various jurisdictions where SES operates.